JamesDAdams/Modular-API/doc/docs/cli/modules.md

 !!! warning
     You must be at the top of your project's hierarchy to use this command (`/path/example/myproject/`)

+!!! danger
+    Don't name your module all.
+This name is reserved.

 ## Add a module